aslialp/HATCNN/README.md

 Harmonious Attention Attribute Convolutional Neural Network (HAT-CNN )
 ===========
-HAT-CNN is an modified version of the Harmonious Attention Attribute Convolutional Neural Network (HACNN).
+HAT-CNN is a modified version of the Harmonious Attention Attribute Convolutional Neural Network (HACNN).
 It is implemented on top of the existing HA-CNN implementation of torchreid library[1] whose license are given in the repo.

 1. Clone ``torchreid`` repo.